websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-price/setting-a-products-base-price.md

 ## Setting a Product's Base Price

-Follow these steps to assign a price to an SKU:
+Follow these steps to assign a price to a SKU:

 1. Open the *Global Menu* (![Applications Menu icon](../../images/icon-applications-menu.png)), click on the *Commerce* tab, and go to *Products*.